-The ancient city of Delphi is one of Greece’s eighteen UNESCO protected sites.
+The ancient city of Delphi is one of Greece’s eighteen UNESCO-protected sites.
 Furthermore, it is one of the most important landmarks in Greece from a historical and cultural perspective.

+The site here was built in the 8th century BC in honour of the Greek God Apollo.
 According to Greek mythology, Zeus sent two eagles on a mission to find the centre of the universe.
 The eagles flew to Delphi and thus, the city was born!

 There are several points of interest around the Delphi site.
 You can explore the Temple of Apollo, an old amphitheater, and the local archaeological museum.